Tiffany Melvin, J.D.

-She coordinates the planning, organization and development of multiple meetings throughout the United States, Canada and Mexico and is responsible for the programming of the annual NASCO Conference which rotates between the three nations of North America.
+She coordinates the planning, organization and development of multiple meetings throughout the United States, Canada and Mexico and is responsible for the programming of the annual NASCO Reunion which rotates between the three nations of North America.
 Each conference involves leading public opinion leaders from the public and private sectors of North America.
 In addition, she organizes NASCO Regional Competitiveness Summits, oversees website marketing and the non-profit’s various publications.
 In all efforts, she works collaboratively with her NASCO colleagues to execute programs that ensure NASCO continues to connect its members and partners to business opportunities across North America.

 Rachel is a graduate of Texas Tech University in Lubbock, Texas, holding a Bachelor of Arts degree in Public Relations with a minor in Marketing.

 Vice President, International Trade Policy & Canada Relations